pitt-cdm/soundscape--abrous/README.md

+My soundscape will initially feature a foreshadowing sound of an injury during an indoor soccer tornament.
+It then goes to the game where two goals were scored and then the injury occuring.
+The game was finished and ended 2-0.
+DISCLAIMER: sounds of bones breaking are included twice during this game - listen with discretion

+Prompt:
 # Project 1: Soundscape Narrative

 Your task in this unit is to **arrange layers of sound to convey a sense of place and story.** In assigning this, I have two main goals for you: (1) to learn how to capture sound and edit it using digital tools, and (2) to explore the affordances of sound as a medium, with particular attention to its ability to communicate *immersive environment* and *narrative pacing and change*.
 The genre of the narrative you convey is open: it could be documentary, fictional, even science-fictional.
 (The title you choose will help steer listeners' expectations, and thus their perceptions.)